Revocable Living Trusts

 Can a revocable living trust help avoid a guardianship?

-If you become incapacitated, then the successor trustee of your revocable trust can step in to help.
-While you typically keep control of all assets in the trust while live, you can include in the trust agreement that you want to be removed as trustee if you become incapable of caring for yourself.
+If an individual becomes incapacitated, then the successor trustee can step in to help.
+While you typically keep control of its assets during your lifetime, you can include in the trust agreement that you want to be removed as trustee if you become incapable of caring for yourself.

-Though Maryland allows a huge amount of discretion in the trust’s terms, your trust must follow certain rules under Maryland law.
+Though Maryland allows a huge amount of discretion in the trust’s terms, it must follow Maryland law requirements.
 Some of those rules include that the settlor must have the mental capacity to form the trust and have intended to do so.
 Also, the trust must have a beneficiary that is ascertainable unless it’s a charitable trust or a trust for pets.

-Your trust can name specific people, a class of people (such as your grandchildren), or allow the trustee to decide who will be beneficiaries.
+Your trust can name specific person, a class of people (such as your grandchildren), or allow the trustee to decide its beneficiaries.
 Maryland law considers each of those an ascertainable beneficiary.

-Other Maryland rules, particularly those in the Maryland Trust Act, govern how trusts must function and the rights and obligations of settlors, trustees, and beneficiaries.
+Other Maryland rules, particularly those in the Md Trust Act, govern how trusts must function and the rights and obligations of settlors, trustees, and beneficiaries.

 Common Questions about Maryland Revocable Living Trusts: